grokability/laravel-levelup/README.md

 ### Your .env file

 Make sure all of the values in your `.env` are single words with no spaces or special characters OR make sure they're enclosed in quotes.
-For examnple:
+For example:

 ```
 MAIL_FROM_NAME=Snipe-IT Asset Management